Skip to main content

 The INCP reports it has met with the Ministry of Education and participated in its accounting regulation roundtable to promote amendments to the legislation.
 In addition, the INCP maintains a permanent dialogue with the universities to encourage the incorporation of IES requirements.

-As part of its engagement strategy, since 2013, the INCP has supported the Colombian Forum of Firms with international speakers for the event at which there is always an opportunity for dialogue amongst audit firms and the Academia on enhancing the education of professional accountants.
-Lastly, the institute also disseminates information on the standards and international developments in this area through printed materials and its website to highlight and share the importance of IES.
+As part of its engagement strategy, since 2013, the INCP has supported the Colombian Forum of Firms with international speakers for the event at which there is always an opportunity for dialogue amongst audit firms and academia on enhancing the education of professional accountants.
+Lastly, the institute also disseminates information on the standards and international developments through printed materials and its website to highlight and share the importance of IES.

 The INCP is not legally responsible for the adoption of auditing standards in Colombia, but it does play an important role by supporting the standard-setting process with the respective regulators in Colombia.
 The INCP has an agreement with IFAC allowing for the use, publication, and dissemination of IAASB issued standards, and in turn, the INCP signed an agreement with the Ministry of Commerce, Industry and Tourism—one of the jurisdiction's auditing standard-setters—in order to make the standards legally binding.
-The regulators have adopted ISA for application in all audits and the 2018 ISAs are currently effective.
+The regulators have adopted ISA for application in all audits.
+The 2018 ISAs are currently effective and the 2023-2024 ISA are being evaluated for adoption.

 To assist its members, the INCP has undertaken a range of support activities.
 It provides trainings on ISA on an ongoing basis through conferences, seminars, and specialization courses; developed a project to foster discussions between the universities and the profession on accounting and auditing issues; co-organizes conferences with regulators to facilitate ISA implementation; offers ISA certifications; and disseminates information on the standards and international developments in this area through printed materials and its website.
 Additionally, the INCP has signed an agreement with the Association of Chartered Certified Accountants (ACCA) in order to offer its course and exam on International Audit.